Ecuador cancels austerity plan in a bid to end unrest | DW | 13.10.2019

-Talks have begun between the government and indigenous groups in an effort to quell anti-austerity protests that have spilled onto the streets.
-Clashes continued in the capital, despite a military-backed curfew.

-Ecuador's government and indigenous leaders agreed to cancel an austerity package and protests that left 7 dead following the worst civil unrest in the small South American country in more than a decade.
+Ecuador's government and indigenous leaders have settled on canceling an austerity package that triggered protests leaving seven people dead, after the worst civil unrest in the small South American country in more than a decade.

-The news came as talks concluded in Quito between President Lenin Moreno and groups including the Confederation of Indigenous Nations (CONAIE).
-Leaders from the organizations had galvanized thousands of protesters and coordinated anti-austerity demonstrations across the country, from the Andes to the Amazon.

-"We set up the dialogue table," said Arnaud Peral, a UN official in Ecuador, in a live broadcast on state television.
+"With this agreement, the mobilizations... across Ecuador are terminated and we commit ourselves to restoring peace in the country," said a statement from both sides, adding the government had withdrawn an order removing fuel subsidies.

 CONAIE wants repeal and dismissals